 Cabling Without a Cable Needle

-Do you love textured knits teeming with cables?
-Do you find that working the cables slows you down too much?
-This class is for you.
-Learn how to cross those cables in many configurations without the assistance of a cable needle.
+Do you love gorgeous textured knits teeming with cables?
+Do you find that working cables slows you down too much?
+This class is for you, even if you are new to cabling.
+We will learn how to cross those cables in many configurations without the assistance of a cable needle.